As an Amazon Associate I earn from qualifying purchases.

 - 3 cups (300g) blueberries fresh or frozen; if using frozen, do not thaw

-- Stir the melted butter, granulated sugar, vanilla extract, salt, and half of the lemon zest together in a medium bowl.
+- Stir the melted butter, granulated sugar, vanilla extract, salt, and the lemon zest together in a medium bowl.
 Add the flour and stir until combined.

-- Reserve 3/4 cup of the shortbread crust and place in the refrigerator or freezer until needed.
+- Reserve ¾ cup2 of the shortbread crust and place in the refrigerator or freezer until needed.

 - Press remaining crust evenly into the prepared pan.
 Bake for 18 minutes while you prepare the filling.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a medium sized bowl with a hand mixer, beat cream cheese on high until smooth.
-Beat in eggs, scraping down the sides as necessary.
-Add sugar, yogurt, remaining lemon zest, lemon juice, and salt and beat again.
-Add flour and beat one more time until just combined.
-Gently fold in blueberries with a spoon or spatula.
+Add the sugar and lemon zest and beat until smooth.
+Add the eggs, and continue beating until completely incorporated.
+Add the yogurt, lemon juice, and salt and beat again.
+Finally, add the flour and beat one more time until just combined.
+Scrape down the sides as necessary before adding the blueberries, then gently fold in the blueberries with a large spatula.

 - Pour filling into prepared crust and add a few blueberries on top of filling.
 Remove reserved crust from refrigerator and crumble over top of the filling (you may need to separate into crumbs with a knife or fork).
-Sprinkle with coarse sugar, if desired.
+Sprinkle with additional sugar or course sugar, if desired.